tillitis/tillitis-key1/doc/threat_model/threat_model.md

 For each version we describe what threats are in scope, what threats are out of scope and what mitigations are in place.

+### TKey Unlocked

+Note that the trust model as desribed for the TK1-23.03.1-Bellatrix release (see below) applies to TKey Unlocked devices as long as the TKey has been provisioned with:

+- the Tillitis TKey TK1-23.03.1-Bellatrix FPGA design and Tillitis TKey firmware.
+- A unique, random UDS
+- A unique UDI

+The configuration must have been written into the NVCM and locked by blowing the fuses.

 ### TK1-23.03.1-Bellatrix

 This is the first general release of the TKey TK1 end user device.
 In this